2NTelekomunikace/node-red-flow-examples/Bulk configuration change/README.md

   4. Save the change by pressing `Done`.

-* Include details on setting up any external services or dependencies.

-* Use screenshots or animated GIFs if the configuration is complex.

 ### Usage

-* Once the flow is configured and deployed, click on the `inject` node to start the flow.
+* Once the flow is deployed and properly configured, click on the `inject` node to start the flow.

 ### Flow Diagram